Before RoadBotics by Michelin...

-RoadBotics provided a comprehensive assessment of Savannah’s entire 700-mile road network saved the city over $80,000, and they received a higher quality product in a shorter time.
+RoadBotics by Michelin provided a comprehensive assessment of Savannah’s entire 700-mile road network saved the city over $80,000, and they received a higher quality product in a shorter time.
 The city was able to redirect these savings towards proactive maintenance.

 Ready to Get Started?